Localization theorems in topological Hochschild homology and topological cyclic homology: Introduction

 \end{thm}

+The proof of the previous two theorems require the machinery of the construction of $THH$ of small spectral categories that we develop in this paper; it is not known how to prove them using just a hypercohomology construction like that of Geisser-Hesselholt \cite{GeisserHesselholt}.

 The paper is organized as follows.
 In Section~\ref{secspecc}, we review the basic definitions for spectral categories (categories enriched in symmetric spectra).
-As indicated above, this is the appropriate setting for studying $THH$, $TR$, and $TC$, and is a stable-homotopy theory generalization of the setting of DG-categories.
-In Section~\ref{secthh}, we review the definition of $THH$ of spectral categories due to B\"okstedt \cite{Bokstedt} and Dundas-McCarthy \cite{DundasMcCarthy}.
-Because of the work of Shipley \cite{ShipleyD}, all technical hypotheses may now be omitted.
+As indicated above, this is the appropriate setting for studying $THH$, $TR$, and $TC$, and is a stable homotopy theory generalization of the setting of DG-categories.
+In Section~\ref{secthh}, we review the definition of $THH$ of small spectral categories due to B\"okstedt \cite{Bokstedt} and Dundas-McCarthy \cite{DundasMcCarthy}.
+Because of the work of Shipley \cite{ShipleyD}, the technical hypotheses of connectivity and convergence on the input symmetric spectra that seemed necessary for the last 20 years may now be omitted.
 We take the viewpoint, first articulated by Dwyer and Kan, that enriched mapping spaces (or spectra) encode the ``higher homotopy theory'' of a category, and we view $THH$, $TR$, and $TC$ as invariants of the higher homotopy theory of the category, as is $K$-theory \cite{ToenVezzosi,BlumbergMandell2}.
+Section~\ref{secdefcyc} spells out in detail the definition of the point-set category of cyclotomic spectra of orthogonal spectra.
 In Section~\ref{secdkequiv}, we list several invariance theorems for $THH$ in this context.
 Section~\ref{secdwm} reviews an elementary tilting argument for $THH$, Proposition~\ref{propcoremorita}, originally due to Dennis and Waldhausen \cite[p.~391]{WaldhausenA2}.
 We demonstrate how to apply the tilting argument to prove powerful comparison theorems.
 Using these techniques, in Section~\ref{secgenloc} we prove the general localization theorems~\ref{thmgenone} and~\ref{thmgentwo}, which we apply in Section~\ref{secappl} to prove Theorems~\ref{inttt}, \ref{intgh}, \ref{intbl}, and \ref{intproj} above.
-In Section~\ref{secnoncon}, we extend the cyclotomic trace over Bass non-connective $K$-theory, using Thomason and Trobaugh's spectral version of Bass' fundamental theorem.
+In Section~\ref{secnoncon}, we extend the cyclotomic trace over Bass' non-connective $K$-theory, using Thomason and Trobaugh's spectral version of Bass' fundamental theorem.
+In order to simplify the discussion, we use the ad hoc version of the cyclotomic trace for schemes in \cite{GeisserHesselholt} induced by the cyclotomic trace for rings; Section~\ref{apptrace} constructs a canonical version of the cyclotomic trace map for arbitrary DG-Waldhausen categories.
+This requires a review of Waldhausen's $S\subdot$ construction and the construction of algebraic $K$-theory.
+The last section gives a version of Theorem~\ref{thmgenone} that is more useful in the context of spectral model categories.